-To find out more about salaries and working conditions for specific roles, explore IT job profiles.
+To find out more about salaries and working conditions for specific roles, explore our IT job profiles.

 What are the IT skills shortages?

-Representing around 850 member organisations ranging from SMEs to FTSE 100 companies, techUK has declared the UK a world leader in technology.
+Representing over 800 member organisations ranging from SMEs to FTSE 100 companies, techUK has declared the UK a world leader in technology.
 However, in order to remain at the forefront of innovation and research and development (R&D), it highlighted the need for the UK's growing digital skills gaps to be addressed.

 Nimmi Patel, techUK's skills and diversity programme manager, explains, 'The UK's tech sector is growing at 2.5 times the rate of the rest of the economy creating exciting jobs that require a range of skills and talent - but the UK is still facing a major digital skills shortage.
 In order to effectively prepare our workforce in an ever-changing digital economy, we need to inspire and support people into digital roles.

 'There are a number of vocational and academic pathways that can provide people with the right technical skills to flourish in the industry, but the IT industry needs more than developers and programmers,' adds Nimmi.